 Bellingham Golf Club is unique in that it hosts an annual Ryder Cup competition for its members, very similar in format to the real Ryder Cup.
-The competition is sponsored by Hutchinson Environmental Solutions who provided an excellent trophy.
-The two teams competing are the Centurions and the Reivers and the competition is played around the first week of September.
+The two teams competing are the Centurions and the Reivers and the competition is played around the last week of August.

 Prior to the inaugural Ryder Cup in 2010, a draw was done to allocate every member to either the Centurion side or the Reivers side.
 New members joining the golf club are allocated on an alternate basis to each side.

 Over 10 years since its launch and it is still considered to be the best weekend of the summer season at Bellingham Golf Club.

 2. The Weekend Format